PNG to BMP Converter — Free Online

 Quality tips for PNG → BMP

 When converting PNG to BMP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If BMP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For PNG to BMP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Both formats are pixel-exact and lossless, so the BMP looks identical to the PNG; the only real change is size, because BMP stores every pixel uncompressed and the file will be substantially larger than the PNG.

 Troubleshooting